caojieming/odin-mini-message-board/README.md

 ~~Edit: implemented PostgreSQL database to store messages long term.
 Currently only tested to work with a local PSQL DB, though theoretically should work on a hosted server + DB.
 Just run `npm run app <URL-to-DB>`.~~

-Deployed using Render with a connection to a PostGreSQL DB in Neon.<br>
+Deployed using Render with a connection to a PostGreSQL DB in Neon.
+Note that I'm using a free Render plan, and that when you first access the webpage, it may take a literal minute for the server to boot up (Render free plan puts the server to sleep if it has no activity for 15 minutes and wakes it up when needed).
+While it's waking up, it may say "Not found", which is normal.<br>
 Link: https://odin-mini-message-board-36li.onrender.com

 ## npm scripts included